mmkulmala/pyqrcodegenerator/README.md

 curl http://127.0.0.1:8000/qrcodes/One.png
 ```

-### Notes:
+### FastAPI Notes:
-•  If you don’t provide a font, make_qrcodes.py defaults to AmericanTypewriter.ttc.
+*  If you don’t provide a font, make_qrcodes.py defaults to AmericanTypewriter.ttc.
 If that font isn’t available on the host, uploads via font_file are recommended.
-•  Each generation run clears the qrcodes directory (per current make_qrcodes behavior).
+*  Each generation run clears the qrcodes directory (per current make_qrcodes behavior).
 If you need to keep previous images or support concurrent generations without clearing, we can adjust behavior in a follow-up.